wrightcameron/sql-handleDuplicate-Example/README.md

 docker run --rm -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=pass -d postgres
 ```

-This setups an empty postgres database, that when stoped will remove all data.
-This example doesn't require data to persist so we can add it everytime.
+This setups an empty postgres database, that when stopped will remove all data.
+This example doesn't require data to persist so we can add it every time.

 ### Accessing Database with psql